Barques de pêche–Méditerranée

-Barques de pêche–Méditerranée is an oil on canvas painting by Belgian painter Théo van Rysselberghe.
+Barques de pêche–Méditerranée is an oil-on-canvas painting by Belgian painter Théo van Rysselberghe.
 Painted in 1892, it depicts a fleet of sailboats off the southern coast of France.
-Van Rysselberghe's pontillist technique is well expressed in this work, whose wooden liner was painted with dots of contrasting hues serving to amplify the color harmonies in the canvas.
+Van Rysselberghe's pointillist technique is well expressed in this work, whose wooden liner was painted with dots of contrasting hues serving to amplify the color harmonies in the canvas.
 The painting was realized by Van Rysselberghe during a two-month sailing excursion in le Midi with his close friends Paul Signac, and it offers visual representation of that sailing journey.

 It was sold for over 9 million dollars at Christie's in New York in July 2020, during the COVID-19 pandemic.

 Painting

 According to Christie's Deputy Chairman of Impressionist and Modern Art Cyanne Chutkow: